 During your placement in Yogyakarta, you’ll experience all the ins and outs of a city-based placement.
 But to see how the healthcare system holds up out in rural Indonesia, you need to undertake this optional (and eye-opening) additional week.
 You’ll head out with your personal Work the World guide and interpreter to spend a week living in a traditional Indonesian village community.

 In the mornings, you’ll head to the local clinic to learn how local healthcare staff have learned how to get around a severe lack of resources.
-Your afternoons are filled with cultural activities that immerse you in the rural way of life, like learning to cook classic Indonesian dishes and creating your own traditional ‘batik’ print.
+Your afternoons are free to explore cultural activities that immerse you in the rural way of life, like learning to cook classic Indonesian dishes and creating your own traditional ‘batik’ print.